1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsSmall Business Technical Assistance Program is sponsored by Wisconsin Economic Development Corporation (WEDC).
-Provides grants to organizations offering business training, mentorship, and networking to strengthen small businesses.
+Provides grants to organizations offering business training, mentorship, and networking to small businesses.

 Get alerted about grants like this